treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 >>> (x, y, z) = (z, y, x)
 ```

+Note that on that last line we're actually swapping variable names, which is something multiple assignment allows us to do easily.

-Okay let's talk about how multiple assignment can be used.
+Alright, let's talk about how multiple assignment can be used.

 ## Unpacking in a for loop